alfie-far/steady.zone/src/pages/about.md

 from other domains of knowledge that can be applied to computer system designs to help build more robust systems.

-I am steeped in the science and art of development and delivery of commercial, financial, operational IT and cybersecurity SaaS products.
-I have been designing and building software systems professionally for more than 10 years now.
-Some that succeeded and some that didn't, nonetheless there is always lessons learned for me and that's what I love the most about my job!
+I am steeped in the science and art of development, delivery and operational execution of commercial, financial and cybersecurity SaaS products.
+I have been designing such solutions and building software systems professionally for more than 10 years now.
+Some of them succeeded and some that didn't, nonetheless, I always found lots of hints and takeaways in the progress of building such systems.

 I have also used and studied many other systems, both successes and failures.
 I believe there is a lot of benefit in learning from others and in appreciation of this opportunity I have dedicated this weblog to share my stories